-Go to Admin drop-down menu and choose the Component List option to display the device ID, operational status, enclosure type, and status description of all enclosures.
-The Enclosure, Controller, Buzzer and Fan menus are described in relevant sections of this chapter.
-See "Viewing Controller Information" on page 29, "Viewing the Enclosure Information" on page 33, "Making Buzzer Settings" on page 32 and "Making Fan Settings" on page 32 for more information.
+Go to the Device drop-down menu and choose the Component List option to display the device ID, operational status, enclosure type, and status description of all enclosures.
+The Enclosure, Controller, and Buzzer are described in relevant sections of this chapter.
+See "Viewing Controller Information" on page 29, "Viewing the Enclosure Information" on page 33, "Making Buzzer Settings" on page 32 for more information.